Hidden Benefits of Seller Financing vs Rental Property

-1. No Maintenance
+1. No maintenance

 Every landlord knows that the worst part of being a landlord is the tenants.
-If lazy or raucous tenants destroy the property, it affects your ability to rent the property and continue to make money.
+If careless or raucous tenants destroy the property, it affects your ability to rent the property and continue to make money.

 As the holder of the note, the only thing you need worry about is the paycheck showing up in your mailbox every month.
 What happens to the property itself is no longer your responsibility or your worry.

-2. Income Security
+2. Income security

 Every landlord has had to deal with a tenant who just could not or would not make their payments.
 With late payments come the hassle of badgering the tenant, perhaps getting the payment late, or the absolute nightmare of filing an eviction notice and even taking tenants to court over back payments.

 All of this is a recipe for capital hemorrhage.
 As property investors, the idea is to make money, not bleed it out all over small claims court.

 In the case of seller financing, you’ll find that this quirk of rental investments is no longer a problem.
 If the borrower defaults on the loan, everything reverts back to you, the seller, and you retain all payments, including the initial down payment.